machinat/sociably/website/docs/dialog-script.md

 ```

 The function is called when the node is met in the script runtime.
-And the returned messages is sent to continue the conversation.
+And the returned messages are sent to continue the conversation.

 ### Script Environments